HS Handbook

 DISCIPLINE POLICY

 All students need and deserve a safe place to learn.
 Therefore, discipline becomes a large factor of education.
 Students are to act responsibly during the school day, on school property, and at school events, or whenever on school business.
 The point system will be used at CSHS.
-This is not an all inclusive list.
-Points will be assigned to behaviors as necessary if not listed.
+This is not an all-inclusive list.
+Points will be assigned to behaviors as necessary if not listed

-Category I (0-1 point) Consequence
+Category I (0-1 point) Consequence Suggestion

 Disruptive behavior in class Before/After School detention